CORE CLASSES for General MBA

 Elective courses will be offered during the various academic terms based on the needs of students and faculty availability.
 Topics may include employee selection, e-commerce, international business, total quality management, supply chain management and employment law.

-Pre-enrollment courses (leveling classes) may be required for students without a BSBA.
+Leveling classes may be required for students without a BSBA.
 Students lacking the Common Professional Component of business study (as defined by the ACBSP) will be required to satisfy the component content prior to receiving regular status.
-There are three courses that will cover the professional core.
 These courses are as follows: